liangchow/leetcode/Notes/JS.md

 user.online = true
 const greet = () => cosole.log("Hello!
 You are online.")

 # Code 1
 if (user.online){
   greet()
 }

 # Code 2
 # If user.online is true, it doesn't short-circuit the second operand and HAS to return greet().
-If user.online is false, it shorts greet() and never returns.
+If user.online is false, it shorts and never returns greet() .
-(user.online) && greet()
+user.online && greet()

 // Hello!
 You are online.
 // Hello!
 You are online.